Truro City F.C.: New beginnings

 Early on in the 2022–23 season (30 November 2023) Truro City saw a change of ownership as the club was purchased by Canadian Consortium "Ontario Inc", with former Cornwall RLFC owner Eric Perez taking the reins as the club's chairman & CEO.
 On the same day manager Paul Wotton signed a multi-year contract renewal with the club, before seeing out the season, but, on 14 May 2024 he left Truro to become Torquay United's new manager.

 Truro City would subsequently appoint John Askey who had enjoyed prior promotion successes at National League and National League North with both Macclesfield and York City respectively.
 Askey would be tasked with leading the club upon their return to Truro, relocation to their new stadium, and under Ontario's first full season of ownership, all of which signposting significant change at Truro.

-The 2024–25 season saw Truro make history by becoming the first club from Cornwall to be promoted to the National League, the fifth tier of English football, following a 5–2 home victory over St Albans City securing the National League South title on the final day of the season.
+The 2024–25 season saw Truro make history by becoming the first club from Cornwall to be promoted to the National League, the fifth tier of English football, following a 5–2 home victory over St Albans City securing to the National League South title on the final day of the season.
 The season finale saw no less than six teams vying for the title and, although each team in contention won their games, it was Truro City who prevailed, securing the title on goal difference from Torquay United.

-Truro City became a full-time professional outfit ahead of the 2025–26 season, following promotion to the National League, becoming the first Cornish side to achieve professional status.
+The 2025–26 season saw Truro City compete at Step 1 for the first time in their history having turned professional in pre-season 2025–26 season becoming the first Cornish side to achieve professional status.
+The step up to the National League level ultimately proved too much for Truro who finished bottom of the league suffering relegation back the National League South.
+The club twice broke the longest distance travelled for any football match in the UK with a 880 mile round trip to Carlisle on 06 September 2025 before breaking the record again with a 920 mile round trip to Gateshead on 25 October 2025.